zewa666/generator-aurelia/README.md

 For more info please visit the official site: http://www.aurelia.io/

+## Prerequisite
+This generator will use [JSPM](http://jspm.io), Aurelias package manager of choice, which performs GitHub queries to install semver packages, but GitHub has a rate limit on anonymous API requests.
+It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
+You can do this by executing `jspm registry config github` and following the prompts.
+If you choose to authorize jspm by an access token instead of giving your password (see GitHub Settings > Personal Access Tokens), `public_repo` access for the token is required.

 ## Running The App

 > The recent update will take care of running `npm install` and `jspm install` after downloading the boilerplate app, so this shortens the process to get up and running.